Thomas Hope (designer): Anastasius

 At age fifty, Hope began work on a novel at the suggestion of a few friends.
 The first edition of Anastasius was complete in 1819 and was published by London publisher John Murray.
 It received foreign translations into French, German and Flemish.

-The novel lifted a curtain of ignorance about the East without being a mere retelling of Hope's own travels.
-The eponymous narrator-hero Anastasius was fearless, curious, cunning, ruthless, brave and, above all, sexy.
-As a newly converted Muslim mercenary soldier, Selim, his travels threw him among friends, lovers and enemies.

-The novel described the lives of the inhabitants of the Ottoman Empire and the wars fought among the Turks, Russians and Wahabees.
-It also included many previously unfamiliar details of Islamic culture: music, language, cuisine, religion, laws and literature.
+The novel's narrator-hero Anastasius describes his own adventures as a converted Muslim mercenary, Selim, who travels the Ottoman Empire and fights wars among the Turks, Russians and Wahabees.
+The novel provided details of Islamic music, cuisine, religion, laws, and literature that were unfamiliar to English readers at the time.

-Because of his modesty, Hope originally chose not to declare his authorship of Anastasius in the first edition.
-Ironically, given Hope's mild reputation, the authorship of the dashing Anastasius was at first mistakenly attributed to Lord Byron, who, according to legend, confided to Marguerite, Countess of Blessington, that he wept bitterly on reading it.
+Hope chose to have Anastasius published anonymously at first.
+The authorship was at first mistakenly attributed to Lord Byron, who, according to legend, confided to Marguerite, Countess of Blessington, that he wept bitterly on reading it.
 "To have been the author of Anastasius, I would have given the two poems which brought me the most glory."
 These events prompted Hope to reveal his identity as author in later editions, adding a map of Anastasius's travels and fine-tuning the text, although his authorship was initially greeted with incredulity by some journals.

 Soon after Hope's death in 1831, his widow Louisa remarried her cousin William Carr Beresford, 1st Viscount Beresford.
 His family thereafter embraced conservative values, causing them to authorise the demolition of the writer's legendary London home, disperse his fabled art collection, and distance themselves from his Oriental masterpiece.
 No substantial collection of Hope's personal papers survived the family indifference and Anastasius, his magnum opus, became a victim of the sanctimonious morality of the Victorian age.